officiallynik/SEProject2021/Backend/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](http://forthebadge.com)

-PyStackBot is a stackoverflow answer summarizer for automated/manually generated queries in vscode for python developers.
+PyStackBot is a StackOverFlow answer summarizer for automated/manually generated queries in vscode for python developers.

 # Table of contents